Fiona-600/Project-2020/README.md

 *Interpretation:*

 General information gives us information about the averages across the three iris species.
-The mean, standard deviation, min and max is down by variant in the sections below.
+The mean, standard deviation, min and max is calculated by variant in 'Iris Dataset_Summary.txt file.
 This tells us only that iris versicolor is the closest to the average iris overall species measurement.

 *Sepal Length:*
 ‘Iris_Setosa’ is the most consistent variety of Iris in terms of sepal length measurements in the sample.
 The standard deviation of 0.35 is a calculation of the variation or spread of measurements recorded between the min value of 4.3 and max value of 5.8 across the sample versus the average measurement of 5.01.